CHOPIN WITH CHERRIES: A TRIBUTE IN VERSE

 Hoffman, May 2010

 Chopin with Cherries II: Poetry and Music at the Ruskin, May 8, 2010, Ruskin Art Club, Los Angeles.
 L-R: Pianist Wojciech Kocyan, Maja Trochimczyk and choreographer Edward Hoffman.
 The poetry reading and concert by pianist Wojciech Kocyan was hosted by Maja Trochimczyk, editor and featured 14 poets: Gretchen Fletcher, Millicent Borges Accardi, Georgia Jones-Davis, Donna Emerson, Erika Wilk, Laura Mays Hoopes, Mira Mataric, Maja Trochimczyk, Kath Abela Wilson, Kathi Stafford, Marian Kaplun Shapiro, Beata Pozniak Daniels, Taoli-Ambika Talwar, and Susan Rogers.
 The festivities ended with a polonaise to Chopin's music, led by Edward Hoffman, choreographer of the Krakusy Polish Folk Dance Ensemble.
-See more photos at Picasa Chopin II Photo Album
+See more photos at Chopin II Photo Album

 Location: Ruskin Art Club, 800 South Plymouth Avenue, Los Angeles, California, 90005.
-See a pdf flyer with more information: Chopin at the Ruskin.

 Chopin with Cherries I: An Evening of Poetry and Music.
 South Pasadena Library Auditorium, 1115 El Centro St., South' Pasadena, CA, 91030; Sunday, April 11, 2010, 6 p.m.
 Reading by 20 poets with Chopin's music played by American pianist, Dr. Neal Galanter and by students of Prof. Roza Yoder from Azusa Pacific University.